| People bet on anything and everything, always have done, always will do. There is a clear divide

 other forms are now offered as in-running betting, or sometimes called in-play betting, where you can bet at virtually any point up to the end of the

-There are however point of sale taxes which the UK government collects from the operators.
+however point of sale taxes which the UK government collects from the operators.

-Currently it is still illegal to bet online in many parts of
+Currently it is still illegal to bet online in many parts of the USA

-other countries around the world.
+countries around the world.
 This is a fluid situation with countries introducing archaic legislation for their own tax revenue purposes.
 It is still much

 easier to bet in the UK than anywhere else with more options and many bonuses to attract new customers and keep existing ones happy.